Fire Buckets: Should We Keep Them Despite Environmental Concerns? Seeking Your Advice

 hansa vyas

-Many of us keep a sand bucket for fire extinguishing in case of fire.
-Some of the auditors say it should be kept, and some others said that sand creates environmental hazards as it contains silica.
-So please suggest whether fire buckets should be kept or not.
-Or any other suggestions that you want to give or guide.
+Dear All, many of us keep a sand bucket for fire extinguishing in case of fire.
+Some auditors say it should be kept, while others mention that sand creates environmental hazards as it contains silica.
+Please suggest whether fire buckets should be kept or not, or provide any other suggestions or guidance you may have.

 ashu.cool